-Similar to the glyphosate suite of herbicides, results have been found whereby various formulations using triclopyr showed different degrees genotoxicity in a freshwater eel (Guilherme et al. 2015).
-However, DNA damage occurred in the presence of both the triclopyr and proprietary formulations.
-These results highlight the importance of keeping triclopyr out of water.

-Aerial application of triclopyr (amine) was found to be ineffective at targeted grey willow control and resulted in a decrease in the dominance of non-target native species (Griffiths et al. 2018).
-In another study, applications of Garlon 360 (triclopyr amine) where found to be highly effective against alder, water celery and purple loosetrife, but grey willow showed regrowth after 1 year (Champion et al. 2011).
-A study overseas found that a cocktail of herbicides were more effective at controlling woody vegetation, including willow species and promoting a mosaic of herbaceous plants (Hutchinson and Langland 2010).
-Control of tamarisk in American Southwest rangelands has resulted in triclopyr residues in soils at levels that effect non-target species up to 89 days after application (Douglass et al. 2016).
+- 28. A Canadian study into the risk of bioaccumulation of triclopyr in browsing mammals found an acceptable level of risk for acute exposure (a single application).
+However, there was deemed to be an unacceptable level of risk for chronic toxicity in moose (Voinorosky & Stewart, 2021).
+The study suggested site- and species-specific information was needed to determine the actual risks of bioaccumulation in browsing species. - 29.
+Similar to the glyphosate suite of herbicides, results have been found whereby various formulations using triclopyr showed different degrees of genotoxicity in a freshwater eel (Guilherme et al., 2015).
+However, some DNA damage occurred in the presence of both the triclopyr and proprietary formulations.
+These results highlight the importance of keeping triclopyr out of water. - 30.
+Aerial application of triclopyr (amine) was found to be ineffective at targeted grey willow control and resulted in a decrease in the dominance of non-target native species (Griffiths et al., 2018).
+In another study, applications of Garlon 360 (triclopyr amine) where found to be highly effective against alder, water celery and purple loosetrife, but grey willow showed regrowth after 1 year (Champion et al., 2011). - 31.
+A study overseas found that a cocktail of herbicides were more effective at controlling woody vegetation, including willow species and promoting a mosaic of herbaceous plants (Hutchinson & Langland, 2010).
+Control of tamarisk in American Southwest rangelands has resulted in triclopyr residues in soils at levels that effect non-target species up to 89 days after application (Douglass et al., 2016).
 There was an interaction between herbicide degradation variability due to localised soil properties and the sensitivity of non-target species that influenced the overall trajectory of plant communities.
-These interactions could be exploited or should at least be understood to inform the design of long term weed control projects with the intent of restoring native vegetation or controlling infestations.
-Further evidence to support the need for carefully designed site and community specific herbicide regimes come from the differential effects of both glyphosate and triclopyr on lichens in North-eastern Ontario (McMullin, Bell, and Newmaster 2012).
+These interactions could be exploited or should at least be understood to inform the design of long term herbicide usage projects with the intent of restoring native vegetation or controlling infestations. - 32.
+Further evidence to support the need for carefully designed site and community specific herbicide regimes come from the differential effects of both glyphosate and triclopyr on lichens in North-eastern Ontario (McMullin et al., 2012).

-A Canterbury specific survey of stream bed sediments in 2019 found Triclopyr at 1 out of 19 sites in water samples and at zero sites in sediment samples (Authors obs.).
-However, across 76 water samples collected between 1988 and 2001 triclopyr was detected on 37 occasions with a maximum concentration of $5.6 \, \mu g/L$.
-Triclopyr was the third most commonly detected herbicide behind Simazine and Terbuthylazine.
+33. A Canterbury specific survey of stream bed sediments in 2019 found Triclopyr at 1 out of 19 sites in water samples and at zero sites in sediment samples (unpublished Canterbury Regional Council data).
+However, across 76 Canterbury water samples collected between 1988 and 2001 triclopyr was detected on 37 occasions with a maximum concentration of 5.6 μg/L. Triclopyr was the third most commonly detected herbicide behind Simazine and Terbuthylazine (unpublished Canterbury Regional Council data).